arras-energy/gridlabd-old/docs/Subcommand/Matrix/Nansum.md

     --------
-    numpy.sum : Sum across array propagating NaNs. isnan : Show which elements are NaN.
-    isfinite: Show which elements are not NaN or +/-inf.
+    numpy.sum : Sum across array propagating NaNs. isnan : Show which elements are NaN. isfinite : Show which elements are not NaN or +/-inf.

     Notes
     -----